About Dalhousie University

 Excellence in Academics, Leadership, Research & Innovation

 Dalhousie University is internationally known as one of North America’s most welcoming universities.
 Founded in 1818, Dalhousie is one of Canada’s oldest universities, attracting more than 18,200 students from around the world.
 Located on Canada’s East Coast, the university blends world-class academic programs with leading-edge research.

 Academics & research

 Our focus on academic innovation means we are committed to the continuous development of our programs and courses.
-And as Atlantic Canada’s leading research university, Dal attracts over $140 million in research grants and awards each year.
+And as Atlantic Canada’s leading research university, Dal attracts $135 million in research grants and awards each year.
 Learn more about:

 Dalhousie has three campuses in the heart of Halifax, close to the city’s major amenities.
 In 2012, we added our Agricultural Campus, located just outside the Town of Truro, in the village of Bible Hill, Nova Scotia.
 Learn more about: